 - Add cookies to a food processor and whiz until finely crushed.
 Melt your butter in the microwave, then pour over the cookie crumbs and mix well.
 It should resemble wet sand.

-- Add cream cheese to a large mixing bowl and beat until smooth and creamy.
+- Add cream cheese to a large mixing bowl and beat using an electric mixer on medium speed until smooth and creamy.
 Add caster sugar and vanilla and beat again.
-Then add your eggs, one at a time, until combined.
+Then add your eggs, one at a time, beating until combined.

 - Add sour cream, white chocolate pieces and fresh raspberries and stir until smooth – but try not to over mix.
 Pour your cheesecake filling over crust and smooth over the top.